WiFeS observations of nearby southern Type Ia supernova host galaxies: Introduction

 \citet{Carr2022} used historical data, so here we measure new redshifts to test whether systematics in the historical data are present.
-Specifically, we target bright, nearby galaxies, which are the most influential to $H_0$ and have the potential to be biased by, e.g.~pointing, where a spectroscopic slit or fibre may be placed not on the core, but elsewhere in the galaxy (such as the location of the supernova).
-To combat the effects of potential observational bias, we use integral field spectroscopy to ensure we can capture the systemic redshift.
+Specifically, we target bright, nearby galaxies, which are the most influential to $H_0$.
+In addition, these galaxies have the most potential to be biased by, e.g.~pointing errors, where a spectroscopic slit or fibre may be placed not on the core, but elsewhere in the galaxy (such as the location of the supernova).
+Historically, SN surveys have used long-slit spectroscopy to observe the galactic core at the same time as the SN, which requires precise alignment of the slit.
+Host redshifts are also sometimes measured from the SN classification spectrum if the emission lines are bright enough.
+In both cases, the rotation of the galaxy will bias the redshift to some extent if the host redshift is not measured from the core, i.e.~if the slit angle is misaligned or the fibre does not cover the core.
+To combat the effects of potential observational bias, we use integral-field spectroscopy to ensure we can capture the systemic redshift.

 The paper is set out as follows: in Section~\ref{sec:WiFeSobs}, we detail the target selection, observation and reduction process for our program.
 In Sections~\ref{sec:WiFeScal} and \ref{sec:WiFeSwlcal} we detail our analysis of the calibrations we undertook and the performance of the instrument over the course of our program.
 Finally, we describe our redshift results compared to historical data and their impact on cosmology in Section~\ref{sec:WiFeSresults}, and then conclude in Section~\ref{sec:WiFeSconclusion}.